eclipsesource/tabris-js-docs/docs/latest/api/Widget.md

 **Returns:** *[WidgetCollection](WidgetCollection.md)*

-Returns a (possibly empty) collection of all descendants of this widget that match the given selector.
+Returns a collection containing all descendants of all widgets in this collection that match the given selector.

 ### insertAfter(widget)